gitLeoVillarreal/CS50P-FINAL-PROJECT/README.md

 - `unicodedata`
 - `pytest`

+## Possible improvements:
+- Add forecast support (e.g. 5-day weather)
+- GUI version
+- Store favorites in a database instead of a text file

 ## 🌐 How to use
 For this app you need the weather api from https://openweathermap.org/api, when you get it change the value from the API_KEY.
+#
+This was my final project for CS50 Python.
+While building this app a I improved my skill with APIs, working with files and user interaction in the terminal.